Retailing in India: Growth over 1997–2010

-2000 to 2010, Indian retail attracted about $1.8 billion in foreign direct investment, representing a very small 1.5% of total investment flow into India.
+2000 and 2010, Indian retail attracted about $1.8 billion in foreign direct investment, representing a very small 1.5% of total investment flow into India.

 Single brand retailing attracted 94 proposals between 2006 and 2010, of which 57 were approved and implemented.
 For a country of 1.2 billion people, this is a very small number.
 Some claim one of the primary restraint inhibiting better participation was that India required single brand retailers to limit their ownership in Indian outlets to 51%.
 China in contrast allows 100% ownership by foreign companies in both single brand and multi-brand retail presence.

 Indian retail has experienced limited growth, and its spoilage of food harvest is amongst the highest in the world, because of very limited integrated cold chain and other infrastructure.
 India has only 5386 stand-alone cold storages, having a total capacity of 23.6 million metric tons.
 However, 80 percent of this storage is used only for potatoes.
 The remaining infrastructure capacity is less than 1% of the annual farm output of India, and grossly inadequate during peak harvest seasons.
 This leads to about 30% losses in certain perishable agricultural output in India, on average, every year.

 Indian laws already allow foreign direct investment in cold-chain infrastructure to the extent of 100 percent.
 There has been no interest in foreign direct investment in cold storage infrastructure build out.
 Experts claim that cold storage infrastructure will become economically viable only when there is strong and contractually binding demand from organised retail.
 The risk of cold storing perishable food, without an assured way to move and sell it, puts the economic viability of expensive cold storage in doubt.
 In the absence of organised retail competition and with a ban on foreign direct investment in multi-brand retailers, foreign direct investments are unlikely to begin in cold storage and farm logistics infrastructure.

 Until 2010, intermediaries and middlemen in India have dominated the value chain.
 Due to a number of intermediaries involved in the traditional Indian retail chain, norms are flouted and pricing lacks transparency.
 Small Indian farmers realise only 1/3rd of the total price paid by the final Indian consumer, as against 2/3rd by farmers in nations with a higher share of organised retail.
 The 60%+ margins for middlemen and traditional retail shops have limited growth and prevented innovation in Indian retail industry.